-We have written nearly a dozen or more blogs on various essays that one might encounter in a bschool application; from the all important career goals essay to why MBA essay as well as the quirky ones such as Cornell’s book of life and career failure essays (Read How important are MBA essays).
+We have written nearly a dozen or more blogs on various essays that one might encounter in a bschool application; from the all important career goals essay to why MBA essay as well as some quirky ones such as the career failure essays (Read How important are MBA essays).

 We’ve also in the past shared how to write college specific MBA essays.
 In this post, we deal with a topic that is almost ubiquitous in its presence across MBA applications; perhaps even more so than the goals/why MBA essays.
 This is the optional essay in college applications.